vlarsson/vlarsson.github.io/_pages/positions.md

 ## PhD position (March 2024)
 The project is about developing 3D mapping methods which are used to enable re-localization and navigation in large-scale environments.
-In particular, we will focus on sparse reconstruction methods which takes as input is a set of images and produces a map consisting of a 3D point cloud.
+In particular, we will focus on sparse reconstruction methods which takes as input a set of images and produces a map consisting of a 3D point cloud.
 In the scope of the project, we will extend these methods to also integrate higher-level scene primitives into the reconstruction.
 The target applications are in Structure-from-Motion (SfM), Simultaneous Localization and Mapping (SLAM) and visual localization.
 The position is funded by the [Swedish Research Council](https://www.vr.se/english.html) and is part of the "Beyond 3D points in Sparse Visual Mapping" project.